Michigan Alzheimer's Disease Center

 The Rinne Lewy Body Dementia Initiative offers virtual and in-person support groups to support caregivers and individuals living with LBD across the state.

-a group of people gathered in a circle supporting each other
+a group of students in front of a presenter

 Have a Seat